Didn’t think Blackness was a trend

 “First and foremost, it looked bad.
 If you’re going to try to look like us, at least do it nicely.
 I feel like fans wouldn’t be as offended if they got proper people to do the hair.
 If it was Black people doing the hair, it would make sense.”

 Lisa is one the most confident and well-known Asian artists, for her to turn around and do this... twice is remarkable.
-The second time, she had creative freedom for her MV of her solo song Money.
+The second time, she had creative freedom for her music video of her solo song Money.
 In this one, her hair was gray-ish with four red braids attached into a high ponytail.

 So, she knew not to do that.
 Hmm...

 When idols take inspiration from Black people and incorporate it into their careers, it’s seen more as them wearing Blackness as a concept, a costume rather than learning it and then appreciating the source.
 It’s to appear more Hip Hop.
-Her outfit in her 2021 MV didn’t do her justice either.
+Her outfit in her 2021 video didn’t do her justice either.
 It added to how bad it already looked.

 Let’s go down a little further and talk about skin tones as well as body and clothing.